 In short, a camp internship is not an office job.
 Nor is it an internship one should seek primarily for the purposes of enhancing a college application profile.
 Indeed, it is a role to which one should apply only if the description above sounds inviting, exciting, and rewarding.
 We welcome students aged 15-17 to consider this opportunity seriously.
 In turn, we will review applications with due care and award internships to those students whose profiles hold the most promise for strong, impactful camp leaders.

 Frequently Asked Questions

 What does the application process include?

 Intern applicants will submit a formal application and three letters of recommendation.
-Later, they interview 1:1 with the director(s) and participate in practical camp activities with actual kids!
+Later, they interview 1:1 with the director(s).

 What do you look for when you choose interns?